M-arcus/cloudron-docs/knowledgebase/docs/troubleshooting.md

 If the Cloudron dashboard is down/not reachable, try the following steps:

-* Check the output of `host my.<domain>` on your PC and verify that the IP address is pointing to your server.
+* Make sure all migrations are run on the server - Run `/home/yellowtent/box/setup/start.sh` on the server.
 * Try `systemctl status box` on the server.
 If it's not running, try `systemctl restart cloudron.target`

+Check, if this a networking issue on your PC
+* Check the output of `host my.<domain>` on your PC and verify that the IP address is pointing to your server.

 If the dashboard was using a domain that you no longer control and you want to switch it to a new domain, do the following: